Radeon: Embedded GPU products

 AMD (and its predecessor ATI) have released a series of embedded GPUs targeted toward medical, entertainment, and display devices.

 Radeon Memory

 In August 2011, AMD expanded the Radeon name to include random access memory modules under the AMD Memory line.
 The initial releases included 3 types of 2GiB DDR3 SDRAM modules: Entertainment (1333 MHz, CL9 9-9), UltraPro Gaming (1600 MHz, CL11 11-11) and Enterprise (specs to be determined).

-In 2013-05-08, AMD announced the release of Radeon RG2133 Gamer Series Memory.
+On 8 May 2013, AMD announced the release of Radeon RG2133 Gamer Series Memory.

-Radeon R9 2400 Gamer Series Memory was released in 2014-01-16.
+Radeon R9 2400 Gamer Series Memory was released on 16 January 2014.

 Production

 Dataram Corporation is manufacturing RAM for AMD.

 Radeon RAMDisk

-In 2012-09-06, Dataram Corporation announced it has entered into a formal agreement with AMD to develop an AMD-branded version of Dataram's RAMDisk software under the name Radeon RAMDisk, targeting gaming enthusiasts seeking exponential improvements in game load times leading to an enhanced gaming experience.
+On 6 September 2012, Dataram Corporation announced it has entered into a formal agreement with AMD to develop an AMD-branded version of Dataram's RAMDisk software under the name Radeon RAMDisk, targeting gaming enthusiasts seeking exponential improvements in game load times leading to an enhanced gaming experience.
 The freeware version of Radeon RAMDisk software supports Windows Vista and later with minimum 4GiB memory, and supports maximum of 4GiB RAM disk (6GiB if AMD Radeon Value, Entertainment, Performance Edition or Products installed, and Radeon RAMDisk is activated between 2012-10-10 and 2013-10-10).
 Retail version supports RAM disk size between 5MiB to 64GiB.